Price

 Day 3Sail the North Sea

 Cross the North Sea, where Vikings sailed as they established colonies on Scottish islands, coastal France and beyond.
 As you sail, take advantage of the array of delicious cuisine offered on board.
 You may visit Mamsen’s, our casual gourmet deli, any time from early morning to late at night for a taste of traditional Norwegian fare.
-Or, dine at Manfredi’s Italian Restaurant for authentic fare with options ranging from Milanese risotto to Tuscan-inspired classics.
+Or, dine at Manfredi’s and savor an authentic Italian meal, with options ranging from Milanese risotto to Tuscan inspired classics.

 Day 5Orkney Islands (Kirkwall), Scotland